zesafar/zesafar.github.io/_tabs/tags.md

 ---
-layout: tags
+# the default layout is 'page'
-icon: fas fa-tags
+icon: fa fa-file-text
-order: 2
+order: 4
 ---